jbittel/django-mama-cas/docs/installation.rst

       This should be set to ``True`` to conform to the CAS specification.

 For information on how sessions work within Django, read the `session documentation`_.
-These settings ought to be configured to fit your environment and security requirements.
+These settings should be configured to fit your environment and security requirements.

 Authentication